HM Prison Loddon

 HM Prison Loddon is an Australian low-medium security prison, located in Central Victoria, Australia, approximately four kilometres from the centre of Castlemaine and 128 km north-west of Melbourne.

 Loddon is a campus-style prison, within a secure perimeter, providing accommodation for 468 medium-security prisoners.
 The landscaped grounds, modern buildings and wide range of programs and activities provide an environment and facilities which, as closely as possible, resembles those available in the general community.

 In July 2014 Loddon prison expanded adding a new unit Middleton which is a restricted-minimum rated men's prison.
 Prisoners at Middleton live in self-catered, cottage-style accommodation where they are responsible for cooking their own meals.
 Middleton has a capacity of 248.

 History

-Loddon Prison was the second Victorian prison designed specifically for unit management (Barwon Prison was the first).
+Loddon Prison was the second Victorian prison designed specifically for unit management, following Barwon Prison which was opened earlier the same year.
 Construction began in February 1988 and cost $29 million.
 The first prisoners arrived in August 1990 after the closure of the Old Castlemaine Gaol.